CentroDL/godot/w02/README.md

 ### Suggested Readings for Class

+For general introductory material about writing Ruby:

 - [Chris Pine's Learn to Program, Chapters 9-11](http://pine.fm/LearnToProgram/).
 Also can be found [here](http://it-ebooks.info/book/36/) if the link is broken...

+Here is a list of readings, tutorials, and examples for this week's lessons:

 - **Blocks**
   - [the section called Blocks in Why's Poignant Guide for the best short explanation](http://mislav.uniqpath.com/poignant-guide/book/chapter-3.html)